 Photos and Biography of Lefty Grove

-In 1925, Lefty was sold to the Philadelphia Athletics for $100,600.
+On October 2, 1924, Lefty was sold to the Philadelphia Athletics for $100,600.
 He played for the great manager Connie Mack.
 In Philadelphia, Lefty played with such greats as Ty Cobb and Jimmie Foxx.
 With the Athletics, Lefty played in the 1929, 1930 and 1931 World Series.

 Here Lefty is shown preparing to throw the ball in his old Philadelphia Athletics uniform.
 The Athletics elephant is shown on the uniform.